dsehnal/LiteMol/README.md

     npm install
     gulp

-Any subsequent full LiteMol builds can be done using the command
+Any subsequent full LiteMol builds can be done using just the command

     gulp

-To build the minified version of the plugin and stylesheets, use
+To build the minified version of the plugin and the stylesheets, use

-    gulp Plugin
+    gulp
-    gulp Viewer-min
+    gulp Dist-min

-This will create the files `LiteMol.Viewer/LiteMol-plugin.min.js` file and `LiteMol.Viewer/assets/css/LiteMol-plugin.min.css` will then be minified.
+This will create the files `dist/LiteMol-*.min.js` and `dist/css/LiteMol-plugin*.min.css`.

-To build only the Viewer and included examples in `LiteMol.Viewer` when experimenting with the examples, you can use

-    gulp Viewer

-When embedding the pluing in your pages, do not forget to include the `LiteMol.Viewer/assets` folder with there required style sheets and fonts.
+When embedding the pluing in your pages, do not forget to include the `dist/css` and `dist/fonts` folders with the required style sheets and fonts.

 License
 =======